Channel logo

 TV-PG

 Influential philosophers throughout history have argued that humans are purely rational beings.
 But cognitive studies show we are wired to accept false beliefs.
 Review some of our built-in biases, and discover that logic is the perfect corrective.
-Then survey what you will learn in the course.#Music, Philosophy & Religion
+Then survey what you will learn moving forward.

 2. S1 E2 - Introduction to Logical Concepts